 Looking to discover Dublin?
 Well look no further.
-We’ve created a list of 8 must-do tours around the capital that will leave you more informed than the locals.
-From food to music, and ghost stories to Viking tours, there’s something to suit everyone.
+We’ve created a list of 7 must-do tours around the capital that will leave you more informed than the locals.
+From food to music, there’s something to suit everyone.

 1. Open Gate Brewery at The Guinness Storehouse

 The slightly secretive Open Gate Brewery has been operating for 100 years and the gates are officially open for you to taste their creations.
-You can visit on Thursdays and Fridays from 5.30pm – 10.30pm and from 2pm to 8pm on Saturdays to sample a paddle of four beers for just €9.
+You can visit on Thursdays and Fridays from 5pm – 10.30pm, from 1pm to 10.30pm on Saturdays and 1pm to 5pm Sundays to sample a paddle of four beers for just €9.
 Beer experts are on hand to make recommendations and, if you’re hungry, you can order specially paired dishes at the bar.

 Not your typical hop on hop off bus tour, the Dublin Ghost Bus Tour will take you on a journey of Dublin’s most haunted spots where you’ll hear ghoulish tales from your whacky tour guide and visit a medieval vault and a secret cemetery.
 Expect a lesson in the art of body snatching and relive some of Dublin’s freakiest paranormal activities.
 Guides are trained actors that rarely break their character – no matter how scared you are!